Inseparable time-crystal geometries on the M\"obius strip

-Even if localized wavepackets belonging to Wannier states $w_i$, $w_j$, $w_k$ and $w_l$ overlap in the lab frame at a certain moment of time, it does not necessarily mean that the corresponding $u_{ijkl}(t)$ in (\ref{suijkl}) is not zero.
+Even if localized wavepackets belonging to Wannier states $w_i$, $w_j$, $w_k$ and $w_l$ overlap in the laboratory frame at a certain moment of time, it does not necessarily mean that the corresponding $u_{ijkl}(t)$ in (\ref{suijkl}) is not zero.
 An atom which occupies a localized wavepacket is characterized by a quite well defined momentum and if the sum of the momenta of two atoms before and after a collision at $t$ is not conserved, the corresponding $u_{ijkl}(t)$ vanishes.
 If, however, $u_{ijkl}(t)$ does not vanish at a certain time moment $t$, then, we can get the interaction coefficient $U_{ijkl}$ as we wish by choosing an appropriate $g_0(t)$.
-In the case of the flat band of the Lieb lattice presented in Fig.~\ref{eff_pot}(b), effective selection rules for non-vanishing $u_{ijkl}(t)$ are described in Fig.~\ref{regale}.
+In the case of the flat band of the Lieb lattice presented in Fig.~\ref{eff_pot}(b), effective selection rules for non-vanishing $u_{ijkl}(t)$ are illustrated in Fig.~\ref{regale}(b).
+Corners of a symmetrically located rectangle in Fig.~\ref{regale}(b) correspond to the same position in the Cartesian space $\{x,y\}$ but to four different pairs of the momenta $\{\pm p_x,\pm p_y\}$ \cite{Sup1}.
+If at a certain $t$ four localized wavepackets are at the corners of a certain symmetric rectangle, then we have a guarantee that $u_{ijkl}(t)$ does not vanish, which enables simultaneous hopping of two atoms on the Lieb lattice.
+Note that two wavepackets corresponding to the same Wannier state are not necessarily neighbors in the laboratory frame.

 To sum up, apart from the simultaneous hopping of pairs of atoms described in Fig.~\ref{regale}, on-site and long-range density-density interactions can be present in the flat band but no density induced tunneling is allowed.
 Taking into account all possible processes, a general many-body effective Floquet Hamiltonian in the flat band becomes \be H_F= \sum_{i} U_i \hat n_i(\hat n_i-1)-\sum_{\{ ijkl \}}J_{ijkl}\hat b^\dagger_i\hat b_j^\dagger\hat b_k\hat b_l, \ee where $\hat n_i=\hat b_i^\dagger\hat b_i$.
 The first sum describes the on-site interactions with the coupling strengths $U_i=U_{iiii}$ while the second sum, with terms proportional to $J_{ijkl}=4U_{ijkl} |_{i\ne j}$, is responsible for the long-range density-density interactions and the simultaneous hopping of pairs of atoms.
-In Fig.~\ref{regale} we illustrate simultaneous hopping of atoms by only two lattice sites and other possible kinds of hopping are shown in \cite{Sup3}.
+In Fig.~\ref{regale}(c) we illustrate simultaneous hopping of atoms by only two lattice sites and other possible kinds of hopping are shown in \cite{Sup1}.
 Studies of many-body phases of the Lieb model we describe here is beyond the scope of the present letter.